d-kato/RZ_A2M_Mbed_samples/README.md

 # RZ_A2M_Mbed_samples
-This is a sample programs that works on RZ/A2M board.
+This is a collection of sample programs that work on RZ/A2M boards.

 ## Overview